wso2/kubernetes-apim/advanced/pattern-3/scripts/README.md

 # Kubernetes Test Resources for deployment of WSO2 API Manager with a separate Gateway and a separate Key Manager

-Kubernetes Test Resources for [WSO2 API Manager deployment pattern 2](https://docs.wso2.com/display/AM260/Deployment+Patterns#DeploymentPatterns-Pattern2) contain artifacts, which can be used to test the core Kubernetes resources provided for a deployment of WSO2 API Manager with a separate Gateway and a separate Key Manager along with WSO2 API Manager Analytics support.
+Kubernetes Test Resources for [WSO2 API Manager deployment pattern 3](https://docs.wso2.com/display/AM260/Deployment+Patterns#DeploymentPatterns-Pattern3) contain artifacts, which can be used to test the core Kubernetes resources provided for a fully distributed deployment of WSO2 API Manager with WSO2 API Manager Analytics support.

 ## Contents